Ivana-/naso/README.md

 2021630625377350
 ```
 we avoid as SO as endless time evaluation! not bad, I think.
-but how abou non-primitive recursions?
+but how about non-primitive recursions?
 Ackermann is on the stage!
 ```
 test=> (defn ack [m n]
   #_=>       (cond